-- 9. In addition, the WG recommends the following as best practices for accredited P/P service providers12: - P/P service providers should facilitate and not obstruct the transfer, renewal or restoration of a domain name by their customers, including without limitation a renewal during a Redemption Grace Period under the Expired Registration Recovery Policy and transfers to another registrar. - P/P service providers should use commercially reasonable efforts to avoid the need to disclose underlying customer data in the process of renewing, transferring or restoring a domain name. - P/P service providers should include in their terms of service a link or other direction to the ICANN website (or other ICANN-approved online location) where a person may look up the authoritative definitions and meanings of specific terms such as Disclosure or Publication.
+- Clarification that a Requester will be notified in a timely manner of the provider's decision: (1) to notify its customer of the request; and (2) whether or not the provider agrees to comply with the request to Disclose or Publish.
+This should also be clearly indicated in all Disclosure or Publication related materials. - In addition, the WG recommends the following as best practices for accredited P/P service providers: - P/P service providers should facilitate and not obstruct the transfer, renewal or restoration of a domain name by their customers, including without limitation a renewal during a Redemption Grace Period under the Expired Registration Recovery Policy and transfers to another registrar. - P/P service providers should use commercially reasonable efforts to avoid the need to disclose underlying customer data in the process of renewing, transferring or restoring a domain name. - P/P service providers should include in their terms of service a link or other direction to the ICANN website (or other ICANN-approved online location such as the provider's own website) where a person may look up the authoritative definitions and meanings of specific terms such as Disclosure or Publication.